Traditional East Indian Wedding Rice

 Place the rice in a flat serving dish and decorate with the fried onions and cashew nut mix on the top.
 You can also add some sliced or halved hard-boiled eggs on the top.

-Serve with some pork ukra, vindaloo, sarapatel, or roast chicken and you’re in East Indian heaven.
+Serve with some pork ukra, vindaloo, sarapatel, roast chicken, or stuffed roast chicken and you’re in East Indian heaven.
 Wink!

 Fried onions and cashewnut mix added to the boiled rice.